ovh/docs/pages/platform/public-cloud/apps_first_steps/guide.en-gb.md

 1. Get your application access URL by [following these steps](./#application-login-details).
 2. Click on the URL that is returned by the API.
 3. Log in using the username and password returned by the API.
-4. Once logged in Virtualmin will have several optimization questions for you to answer.
+4. Once logged in Virtualmin will have several optimisation questions for you to answer.
 It will help Virtualmin configure itself to meet your specification.

 No further steps are necessary to complete the first configuration of this application.